OllieJones/sqlite-object-cache/readme.txt

 The cache-server approach to object caching comes into its own when you have multiple load-balanced web server machines handling your site.
 SQLite doesn't work correctly in a multiple-web-server environment.

-But, for single-server site configurations, SQLite performs well.
+But, for single-server site configurations, SQLite, possibly assisted by APCu, performs well.
 And the vast majority of sites are single-server.

+<h4>APCu</h4>

+[APCu]()APCu is an in-memory storage medium.
+It lets php programs, like WordPress, store data so it's very fast to restore when needed.
+If APCu is available on your host server, you can configure this plugin to use it.
+It reduces the typical cache lookup time to one-fift or less of the SQLite lookup time, which is itself a few tens of microseconds.
+Performance counts, especially on busy web sites.

+Please look at [Installation](https://wordpress.org/plugins/sqlite-object-cache/#installation) to learn how to configure your server to use APCu.

 <h4>WP-CLI</h4>